Aberdaron: Governance

 The community now forms an electoral division of Gwynedd Council, electing one councillor; William Gareth Roberts of Plaid Cymru was re-elected in 2008.
 Aberdaron Community Council has 12 elected members, who represent three wards: Aberdaron De (Aberdaron South), Aberdaron Dwyrain (Aberdaron East) and Aberdaron Gogledd (Aberdaron North).
 Ten Independent councillors and one from Plaid Cymru were elected unopposed in the 2008 election.

-From 1950, Aberdaron was part of Caernarfon parliamentary constituency.
-In 2010, the community was transferred to Dwyfor Meirionnydd constituency.
-In the Senedd it has, since 2007, formed part of the Dwyfor Meirionnydd constituency, represented by Dafydd Elis-Thomas of Plaid Cymru, who until 2011 was the Presiding Officer of the assembly.
+From 1950, Aberdaron was part of Caernarfon UK parliamentary constituency; in 2010, the community was transferred to Dwyfor Meirionnydd constituency.
+In the Senedd, it has formed part of the Dwyfor Meirionnydd constituency since 2007, represented by Dafydd Elis-Thomas of Plaid Cymru, who was the Presiding Officer of the assembly until 2011.
 The constituency forms part of the electoral region of Mid and West Wales.